Robert H. Treman State Park Visit our Facebook page!

 100 Years of State Parks!

 2024 is the centennial of the establishment of NY State Parks as a statewide system.
 It’s also the 100th anniversary of the opening of Robert H. Treman State Park.
 To celebrate, we, the Friends of Robert H. Treman State Park, partnered with interpretive staff from the Finger Lakes State Parks Region and the History Center of Tompkins County.
 This team installed exhibits about our state parks in Tompkins County, particularly focusing on Robert H. Treman and his remarkable leadership and contributions to the creation of our parks early in the last century.
-We hope you’ll stop by the History Center and check out these new exhibits.
-We are particularly proud of our exhibit about Robert H. Treman State Park, originally known as Enfield Glen State Park. |
+The exhibits have since been dismantled to make way for the next featured story.
+However, we have included photos of our park centennial exhibits below, along with the six short videos that were part of our exhibit at the History Center. |

 These were our NYS Parks Centennial exhibits in the Tompkins Co.
 History Ctr.